|

 Professor Dan TERKLA (Illinois Wesleyan University).
 'The Hereford Mappa Mundi: Placement, Reception, and Perception'.
 [2008].

 Note.
-Harley-Delmas Fellows are included in the totals below
+Harley-Delmas Fellows and those supported by the Historical Geographers Research Group (HGRG) are included in the totals below